The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 This pillar builds upon the 1998 amendment to Articles 2 and 3 of the Constitution of Ireland, which ended the territorial claim over Northern Ireland and provided the basis for mutual recognition and peaceful coexistence.

 The parity-based federal framework develops this settlement by embedding constitutional authority, legal parity, and democratic consent within a stable constitutional order.
-It moves from recognition in principle to recognition embedded in structure.

 Policy Function